adarshjos/Incognito-Myth/README.md

 Introduction
 ----------------

 This project is an inspiration from gautamkrishnar's "Nothing Private" (https://github.com/gautamkrishnar/nothing-private).
-This project is a SpringBoot and Cassandra implementation of the above-mentioned project.
+This project uses SpringBoot and Inmemory H2 database and also Websocket for communication.